A South-Facing Window: Release

 A South-Facing Window had its World Premiere at the Concorso Corti d'Autore portion of the Pardi di Domani competition of the 78th Locarno Film Festival on 10 August 2025, and competed for the Pardino d’Oro Swiss Life for the Best Auteur Short Film.
 It was screened in Short Cuts section (Program 3) of the 2025 Toronto International Film Festival on 7 September 2025.

 The film also competed for 'Prix Loup Argenté' in the International Competition 1 for Short Films at the 2025 Festival du nouveau cinéma from 8 to 19 October 2025.
+It was screened on 7 November 2025 at the 22nd Seville European Film Festival.

+In 2026 it was screened at the South by Southwest London on 2 June.